arthurra/style-guide/README.md

 # style-guide
-A base style guide of ui elements for starting new projects.
+A base style guide of UI elements for starting new projects.